ryanwhowe/websocket-workshop/README.md

 Once more we can restart ('bin/run-crossbar 4`) and then in the browser run:

 ```
-alreet.setAuth('edmund', 'langley').connect()
+wsWorkshop.setAuth('alice', 'changeme').connect()
 ```

-We now find we're connected as Edmund of Langley, first king of the house of York.
+We now find we're connected as the eponymous Alice, user of great renown.

 ### Lesson 4 Practical - Handling granular permissions